hypothesis/onboarding/.github/ISSUE_TEMPLATE/06_first_review.md

 ---
 name: 06.
-Doing your first code review
+Do your first code review
 about: Tasks for a new engineer to do their first code review
-title: <@username> First Code Review
+title: Do your first code review
 labels: ''
 assignees: ''